-1. Location is key
+1. Location Is Key

 Home offices come in many different shapes and sizes.
-It can be in a separate room, a quiet corner or even in your kitchen.
-The key to selecting the right place for your home office, is to think about where and when you do your work.
+It can be in a separate room, a quiet corner, or even in your kitchen.
+The key to selecting the right place for your home office is to think about where and when you do your work.

-2. Allow enough space
+2. Allow Enough Space

 Make sure you allow enough space to work comfortably.
 Ask yourself if you will be able to move easily from side to side, stand up and sit back from your desk.
-While this may seem like a no brainer, it’s easy to underestimate how much space you need.
+While this may seem like a no-brainer, it’s easy to underestimate how much space you need.

-3. Selecting a desk & chair
+3. Selecting a Desk and Chair

 Choosing the right desk and chair for your home office is essential.
 Select a desk that is wide enough for your computer and anything else necessary to do your work.
 This could be an in-tray, reference materials, or space to take notes.
-Ideally your desk should 48” (120cm) wide minimum.
+Ideally, your desk should 48” (120cm) wide minimum.

-4. Storage & Shelving
+4. Storage and Shelving

 Storage is often overlooked when designing a home office and can really affect your productivity.
 Make sure to include enough shelving, filing cabinets or cupboards for your storage needs.
-Consider your work flow – what comes in, where will it stay while being worked on, and where does it go when complete?
+Consider your workflow – what comes in, where will it stay while being worked on, and where does it go when complete?

 5. A Place to Meet

 If not, plan for some additional seating in your home office design to allow for sit-down meetings.
 This can be as simple as 1-2 comfortable chairs, which are easy to pull up to your desk.

-6. Natural Light & View
+6. Natural Light and View

 7. Tame Your Technology

-8. Accessorize & Personalize
+8. Accessorize and Personalize

 Think about what inspires you.
 It could be a favorite piece of artwork, a collection of objects, or an invigorating paint color.
 Include these personal touches when you plan your home office design.
 It will brighten up your day and make you feel… at home.